rillki/dlang-games/README.md

 - Raylib
 - SDL2

 Use dub package manager to compile these games.
-It will include all the necessary packages/files.
+It will include all the necessary packages/files for you.

 I’d love to hear your feedback and suggestions.
 If you have any questions regarding this project, contact me: rillk500@gmail.com.